World Karate champion at Montpellier University

 So, Aurore, are you satisfied with your podium finish in Jakarta?

-"To reach a world podium is not an easy thing, so yes I'm happy to have been able to climb onto the podium with this 3rd place, even if the objective remained gold..."
+"To reach a world podium is not an easy thing, so yes, I'm happy to have been able to climb onto the podium with this 3rd place, even if the objective was still gold..."

 Is it satisfaction that prevails with this bronze medal, or the regret of not having had a more brilliant medal?

-"Looking back, I'm more satisfied than anything else, and I'm trying to be satisfied and happy with this medal, even if I was very disappointed after the semi-final to come so close to a final and even a world title.
+"Looking back, it's satisfaction that predominates, and I'm trying to be satisfied and delighted with this medal, even if, indeed, I was very disappointed after the semi-final to come so close to a final or even a world title."

 How did the World Championships go?
 Was it your 1st major international competition?